 Pictured from left are Dexter City Administrator, Trevor Pulley, Fire Chief Don Seymore, and Police Chief Hank Trout.

-Route D in Stoddard County will be reduced as Missouri Department of Transportation crews perform pavement repairs.
+Route NN in Stoddard County will be closed as Missouri Department of Transportation crews overlay the roadway.

-This section of roadway is located from Route 25 to Route 153.
+This section of roadway is located from Route FF to County Road 570.

 The work zone will be marked with signs.
 Motorists are urged to use extreme caution while traveling near the area.